Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Discussion

-The land breezes observed in our simulations are not isolated entities, but interact with other dynamical features of deep convection.
-For example, often the land breeze triggers new convective cells, which in turn generate cold pools that contribute to the propagation of the land breeze.
+The hybrid land breezes in our simulations are not isolated entities, but interact with other dynamical features of deep convection.
+For example, the land breeze frequently triggers new convective cells that generate cold pools, which in turn supply cold air to the land-breeze current, aiding its maintenance and propagation.
 Over land, convection can last for several hours after sunset thanks to the interaction of the land breeze, cold pools, and mountain breezes with the possible help of radiative cooling (Figures \ref{fig:clim.Hov.coast} and \ref{fig:Hov.PR-GPM_C1_SST}).
-Consequently, large and deep cold pools over land can mix into the observed land breezes during nighttime (Figure \ref{fig:cross.LBP}).
+Consequently, large and deep cold pools over land can mix into the hybrid land breezes during nighttime (Figure \ref{fig:cross.LBP}).

 To clarify the role of land breezes and cold pools in driving the offshore flow, we find that the observed signal results from a combination of both processes, consistent with our hypothesis.
 As shown in Figure \ref{fig:cross.LBP}, cold pools originating from inland convection merge with the land breeze, enhancing its strength and offshore extent.
-However, land breezes can form independently of cold pools.
+However, land breezes can form independent of cold pools.
 This can be seen in Figures \ref{fig:snap.Tz2}d–f, where a nighttime land breeze remains present even when cold pool effects are removed, as indicated by the reversal of flow direction compared to daytime.
 The spatial structure further supports this distinction: the land breeze appears as a narrow, coastline-parallel density current (Figure \ref{fig:snap.Q2}), in contrast to the arc-shaped, divergent structure of cold pools (Figures \ref{fig:snap.Tz2}b,c).
 While cold pools are not necessary for land breeze formation, they serve as an additional source for the density current, intensifying the offshore flow when present, as seen by comparing Figure \ref{fig:snap.Tz2}b,c and Figure \ref{fig:snap.Tz2}e,f.